evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 688 liters.
 With the rear seat down, it is 1532 liters.
+On the roof, you can load up to 75kg.
 Under the hood, there is frunk with more storage room.
 This frunk is 46 liters.
+Max weight is 3100kg, and with the base weight of 2640 kg, you can max load 460 kg, including driver and passengers.
+Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 2250, and on unbraked, 750kg.